 FreeSync eliminates screen tearing and stuttering with minimal (~1ms) input lag penalty as long as your FPS (Frames Per Second) rate is within the VRR (variable refresh rate) range.

-Note that the Acer ED273A display has been certified by NVIDIA as G-SYNC compatible which ensures flawless performance when using FreeSync with a compatible NVIDIA GPU.
+Note that the Acer ED273A display has been certified by NVIDIA as G-SYNC compatible which guarantees smooth performance when using FreeSync with a compatible NVIDIA GPU.

 Other gaming-related features include Black Boost which increases visibility of objects in dark without overexposing bright areas and Aim Point which consists of customizable crosshair overlays.

 Design & Connectivity